cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 ![Run curated collection](images/predefined_set_optimized.gif)

-We currently provide a set of collection illustration important effects from organic chemistry, using the carbonyl stretching frequency as "probe".
-The important thing to remember throughout is that a stronger bond implies a higher force constant, which implies a higher wavenumber
+We currently provide a set of collections illustrating important effects in organic chemistry, using the carbonyl stretching frequency as a "probe".
+The important thing to remember throughout is that a stronger bond implies a higher force constant, which implies a higher wavenumber.

 #### The inductive and mesomeric effect